sorbet/sorbet/website/docs/generics.md

   # Redeclare the type member, to be compatible with `IBox`
   Elem = type_member

-  # Within this class, `Elem` is invariant, so it can also be used
+  # Within this class, `Elem` is invariant, so it can also be used in the input position
   sig {params(value: Elem).void}
   def initialize(value:); @value = value; end